cs2113-f24/cs2113-f24.github.io/labs/04-gui.md

 # Grading rubric and submission

-Use git, as discussed in lab zero, to submit your work in a repo called `gitusername-lab4`.
+Tar your files into a folder `lab4.tar` and submit the tarfile to BB for grading.

 You will be graded on the following:

 |Item | Points |
 |your git logs show comments that helpfully and meaningfully describe what updates you were committing | 5 |